Henry Slade (rugby union): International career

-International tries
+During the 2022 Autumn internationals Slade played in a draw with New Zealand and then scored a try in their next match against South Africa in what proved to be the last game in charge for coach Eddie Jones.
+The following year saw Slade feature in a warm-up fixture for the 2023 Rugby World Cup however he was ultimately not selected for the tournament.

 Personal life

-Slade's mother is Jayne and he is the oldest of three boys, his brother Seb (b.1995) is an actor, the youngest, Albert (b.2000), is a rugby player and student.
+Slade's mother is Jayne and he is the oldest of three boys, his brother Seb (b.1995) is an actor, and the youngest, Albert (b.2000), is a rugby player and student.

 Slade has Type 1 diabetes, and often injects insulin at half-time in a game.

 Slade is the great nephew of former Portsmouth F.C. footballer Geoff Williamson.